 Already in 1785, the property is documented in records – making it one of the oldest establishments in the district of Goeppingen.
 For generations, the house has been owned by our family, and we maintain this tradition with pride.

-Early on, the “Ochsen” served as an important lodging place for travelers and coachmen who stopped here on their way through the Stauferland.
+Early on, the "Ochsen" served as an important lodging place for travellers and coachmen who stopped here on their way through the Stauferland.

 A place with a long history – and likely older roots than the first document suggests.

 This assumption is supported by the special location of our house: historically, an important trade route passed right by our building.
-And even today, the historic path up to the ruins of Hohenstaufen Castle begins here.
+Even today, the historic path up to the ruins of Hohenstaufen Castle begins here.

-Wilhelm Raabe mentioned the house in 1873 in his novel “Christoph Pechlin” – a sign of the special role the Ochsen plays in the history of Hohenstaufen.
+Wilhelm Raabe mentioned the house in 1873 in his novel "Christoph Pechlin".

-A piece of technical history: early on, the Ochsen in Goeppingen-Hohenstaufen had one of the first telephone connections in the region.
+A small piece of technical history: early on, the Ochsen had one of the first telephone connections in the region.

-At the time, our number was simply “2”.
-Later it became “262” – and today you can reach us at the familiar ending 8062.
+At the time, our number was simply "2".
+Later it became "262" – and today you can still reach us under the familiar ending 8062.

 Ideal base for hikers:

-Our inn is an ideal base for hikers who want to explore the summit of Mount Hohenstaufen.
+Our house is an ideal base for hikers who want to explore the summit of Mount Hohenstaufen.

-From the “Grabengasse” parking area (12 parking spaces) directly opposite our house, you can reach the summit in about 30 minutes on foot, depending on route and pace.
+From the "Grabengasse" parking area directly opposite our house, you can reach the summit in about 20 to 30 minutes on foot, depending on route and pace.

-At the top, you are rewarded with a spectacular panoramic view over the Fils and Rems valleys.
-Mount Hohenstaufen, a striking “Zeugenberg” at 684 meters, forms the westernmost peak of the Three Kaiser Mountains together with Stuifen and Rechberg, lying picturesquely between the Rems valley to the north and the Fils valley to the south.
+At the top, you are rewarded with a wide panoramic view over the Fils and Rems valleys.
+Mount Hohenstaufen, a striking cone-shaped peak at 684 metres, forms the westernmost elevation of the Three Kaiser Mountains.

 The name "Staufen" comes from the old term "Stauf", describing a pointed, cone-shaped mountain.